12.9 Foster Adoptive Home Case Management

 3. The foster adoptive family’s current strengths;

-4. The foster adoptive family’s current needs; including additional supports through respite, mentorship, or training;
+4. The foster adoptive family’s current needs; including additional support through respite, mentorship, or training;

 5. The foster adoptive family’s current training requirements/needs;